aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

 When we look at the usage of these functions of the DEX, it is good to keep in mind that we're working with three components:

-* The AIMMS model (including identifiers)
+* The AIMMS model with its identifiers
-* The data file (a file as a sequence of bytes (arranged depending on the specific file format), whether imported into or exported from the AIMMS model)
+* The specific type of file with data whether imported into or exported from the AIMMS model
 * The mappingfile, which is basically the 'translator' between the aforementioned AIMMS model and data file, describing how the bytes in the file should be associated with the identifiers in the model.
 Typically you would see that nodes in mappings contain attributes for something in the model and something in the file.

 In this how-to article we will explain how to implement the usage of the data formats in mapping files and, if applicable, format-specific requirements.
 The examples make clear that each mapping closely follows the structure of the file being described.
 Thus, if you know the format of the file to map, creating a corresponding mapping file for the Data Exchange Library is rather straightforward.